 For Jason Grant of Inkahoots, the project presents a means to explore the dialogue of identity that is intrinsic to the growth of a nation.
 “Going forward without a sense of who we are means we’re stuck ignoring the future, when we should be reimagining it,” says Grant.
-The idea to rewrite the anthems, official or otherwise, stemmed from the simple observation of mumbled lyrics: “This position [of national illiteracy in regards to anthems] cuts both ways through - it might spare us the ugliness of extreme nationalism (although that’s not necessarily that far from the surface considering Tampa, Hansonism and Cronulla), but it also probably means a less penetrating awareness of our national identity,” says Grant.
+The idea to rewrite the anthems, official or otherwise, stemmed from the simple observation of mumbled lyrics: “This position [of national illiteracy in regards to anthems] cuts both ways though - it might spare us the ugliness of extreme nationalism (although that’s not necessarily that far from the surface considering Tampa, Hansonism and Cronulla), but it also probably means a less penetrating awareness of our national identity,” says Grant.

 “Australians all let us privatise everything, for we are young and short-sighted.”
 Contributions have been about the environment and political concerns, but they have been frivolous too, though sometimes deliciously so.
 “Australians all let us watch telly, for we are young and restless.”
 Many have used the real-time dialogue as a forum for instant remonstration with a swathe of anti-Gunn Corporation messages hitting the window during the Tasmanian protests. ”Australians all let us stop gunns [sic] corporation, for we are young and pillaging [sic] Tasmania.”
 Similarly climate change has been at the fore with messages of desert and deluge in equal share.
 “I love a sodden country, a land of flooding plains.